marioy47/blog-site/posts/setup-debug-php-docker-visual-studio-code/index.md

 - Next, on a single command we do 3 things:
   - Install the `xdebug` extension using `pecl`
   - Enable the extension using the `docker-php-ext-enable` command
-  - We create the `/user/local/etc/conf.d/xdebug.ini` using multiple `echo` calls
+  - We create the `/user/local/etc/conf.d/xdebug.ini` file using multiple `echo` calls

+The important part of the `xdebug.ini` file are the variables `xdebug.client_host` and `xdebug.start_with_request`.
+The first variable instructs Xdebug to connect to the **debugger client** `host.docker.internal`.
+The second variable tells Xdebug to **only start this connection** if the `XDEBUG_TRIGGER` URL is present in the request.

 Next, you need to **modify** the `docker-compose.yaml` file.
-Just changing the image for the custom one we just created in the `Dockerfile`:
+Just changing the official image for the custom one we just created in the `Dockerfile`:

 ```yaml {3}
 # ...